cosmo0920/PowerShell-for-Mroonga-building/README.md

 and then,

-Put into `patches` directory, patches are applied automatically.
+Put into `patches` directory, patches are applied automatically with GNU patch.

 ### Requrements